Spin-current probe for phase transition in an insulator: Discussion

-Furthermore, when we shift our gaze to the spin-pumping feature in a frequency domain, it is found that details of spin transport in antiferromagnetic materials is still worth exploring theoretically.
-Figure 4a shows the microwave frequency $f$ as well as the temperature $T$ dependence of $V_{\rm ISHE}/P_{\rm ab}$ for the YIG/CoO/Pt trilayer film.
-Here we normalize $V_{\rm ISHE}$ by the FMR microwave absorption $P_{\rm ab}$ because $P_{\rm ab}$ has a RF-circuit-related $f$ dependence.
-For all the frequencies, $V_{\rm ISHE}/P_{\rm ab}$ is maximized around the N\'eel temperature $T_{\rm N}\sim130 {\rm K}$. $V_{\rm ISHE}/P_{\rm ab}$ exhibits different $f$ dependence at different temperatures.
-As shown in Fig. 4c, $V_{\rm ISHE}/P_{\rm ab}$ strongly depends on $f$ only near $T_{\rm N}\sim130$K, but weakly depends on $f$ at temperatures far from $T_{\rm N}$.
-Such a strong frequency dependence implies again that the observed phenomena reflects dynamical properties.
-Similar frequency dependence was also observed in the Y$_3$Fe$_5$O$_{12}$/NiO/Pt trilayer film, but absent in the YIG/Pt bilayer film without antiferromagnetic layers (Figs. S3b and S3a), showing that the observed prominent frequency dependence is characteristic to the AF layers near $T_N$.
-Such strong frequency dependence cannot be explained by only the coherent N\'eel dynamics or simple thermal magnons alone.
-Interaction of the N\'eel order dynamics with thermal magnons, or nonlinear interaction among spin waves in F or AF layer, or critical fluctuation near the N\'eel transitions in the AF layers may have to be considered.
-Therefore, constructing a comprehensive theory for spin-current transport in antiferromagnetic materials is an important future task for development of antiferromagnet-based spintronics.
+Moreover, another significant remark on our result which requires further theoretical understanding is the frequency dependence of the spin-pumping behavior.
+Figure \ref{fig04}\textbf{4a} shows the microwave frequency $f$ as well as the temperature $T$ dependence of $V_{\rm ISHE}/P_{\rm ab}$ for the Y$_3$Fe$_5$O$_{12}$/CoO/Pt trilayer film, where $V_{\rm ISHE}$ is normalized by the FMR microwave absorption $P_{\rm ab}$.
+For all the frequencies, $V_{\rm ISHE}/P_{\rm ab}$ shows peaks around the N\'eel temperature $T_{\rm N}\sim130$ K. As seen in Fig. \ref{fig04}\textbf{4c}, $V_{\rm ISHE}/P_{\rm ab}$ exhibits different $f$ dependence at different temperatures, namely $V_{\rm ISHE}/P_{\rm ab}$ strongly depends on $f$ only near $T_{\rm N}\sim130$ K, but it weakly depends on $f$ at temperatures far from $T_{\rm N}$.
+Such a strong frequency dependence implies that the observed phenomena reflect dynamical properties.
+Similar frequency dependence was also observed in the Y$_3$Fe$_5$O$_{12}$/NiO/Pt trilayer film, but it was absent in the Y$_3$Fe$_5$O$_{12}$/Pt bilayer film without antiferromagnetic layers (Supplementary Note 3 and Supplementary Figure 4), showing that the observed prominent frequency dependence is characteristic to the antiferromagnetic layers near $T_{\rm N}$.
+This type of strong frequency dependence cannot be explained by the coherent N\'eel dynamics or simple thermal magnons alone.
+First of all, coherent precession of Y$_3$Fe$_5$O$_{12}$ can pump antiferromagnetic magnons at the Y$_3$Fe$_5$O$_{12}$/antiferromagnetic interface, in analogy to the conventional spin pumping at the ferromagnet/metal interfaces\cite{Takei2015}.
+Secondly, the FMR dynamics inside of Y$_3$Fe$_5$O$_{12}$ itself should pump thermal magnons, which can subsequently diffuse across the structure, inducing the ISHE signal.
+This latter process relies on the breaking of the SU(2) symmetry of magnetic dynamics\cite{Bender2015}, which would be progressively enhanced with the increased ellipticity of the coherent dynamics in Y$_3$Fe$_5$O$_{12}$.
+Increased ellipticity of the Kittel mode in Y$_3$Fe$_5$O$_{12}$ at lower frequencies can thus be responsible for the enhancement of the conversion of the coherent precession into thermal magnons, leading to the observed increase in the signal.
+Alternatively, the finite life time of thermal magnons could be a source of the observed frequency dependence as in the case of the frequency dependent spin conductance\cite{Okamoto2016}.
+In principle, the magnon life time depends on temperature and other intrinsic and extrinsic effects.
+A detailed theoretical analysis of the interplay of the coherent and incoherent magnetic dynamics in our heterostructure is, however, beyond the scope of this work.
+Constructing a comprehensive theory for spin-current transport in magnetic heterostructures is an important outstanding task for the development of novel spintronics based on quantum magnets.